Billum/GraphicsPractical3/readme.txt

             -   Used for deserialization of BVH tree.

         Material.cs :
-            -   Every Primitive has material settings: Reflective (boolean), Glass (boolean) and the Color.
+            -   Every Primitive has an instance of this class which among other things controls the color.

         Geometry.cs   :
             -   Has the abstract Primitive class and it subclasses Sphere/Triangle.
             -   Any primitive implements the following functions: Normal(), HitDistance() -> float, Hit(), Center(), BoundingBox().
-All primitives also contain Material information like color and reflection.
+All primitives also contain Material info.
             -   Contains the definition for BoundingBox.
             -   Contains Model, both Primitives and MyModel use this as parent class.